snowfox-project/snowfox/README.md

 As Martin Fowler states so eloquently in his book *Refactoring: Improving the Design of Existing Code*: **“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”** While many will nod their head in agreement billions lines of code (both open and closed source) prove the exact opposite.
 Especially embedded code is prone to use mystic C and assembly constructs and after the passage of a couple of months their purpose eludes even their creator.
 This project attempts to do things differently by putting readability / maintainability / extensibility first while leveraging the powerful concept of Continous Integration with automated unit / regression / integration tests.

+## RTOS

+The current state of development is a "Run-To-Completion" superloop ;)

 ## Hardware Abstraction Layers
 | MCU                          | MCU_ARCH              | MCU_TYPE          |
 |:----------------------------:|:---------------------:|:-----------------:|